-A series of books in the so-called Star Trek Novel Verse.
+A series of books in the Star Trek Novel Verse.
 Although each is a stand-alone (even the Terok Nor books, billed as a trilogy, are largely accessible on a one-to-one basis), they tie into an overarching account of a particular period in the Star Trek timeline; between Kirk's apparent death in 2293 and the launch of Picard's Enterprise in 2364.
 The novels also link in with other books set in this period but not considered a part of the Lost Era, such as Star Trek: Vulcan's Heart and The Captain's Daughter.
-There are ten novels in the series:
+There are eleven novels in the series:

 The Sundered: Captain Sulu aboard the Excelsior, on a diplomatic mission to the Tholian Assembly.